Yasteer/Solar-Charging-System/README.md

 ## 📌 Future Enhancements

+- Modify the 555-Timer to have a 50% duty cycle for the square waveform output to produce a symmetrical triangular waveform output at the integrator circuit.
+This will reduce the DC-Offset error.
 - Integrate temperature compensation for float voltage
 - Add current-sensing feedback loop for constant-current regulation
 - PCB design and hardware prototype